 The Tron website says it is the "fastest-growing public chain."
 Fair enough.
-Perhaps Tron rightly deserves bragging rights with over 160 million registered accounts, 5 billion+ transactions (May 2023), and over 7.5 billion core tokens transferred.
+Perhaps Tron rightly deserves bragging rights with over 160 million registered accounts, 5 billion+ transactions, and over 7.5 billion core tokens transferred.

 Do these impressive figures mean that Tron is better than, or different from, other reputable decentralised chains, or is it another swaggering ego trip of numbers set to sway our opinions?